SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 As if on cue, Fluttershy entered Starlight's office.

-"Hello, is this where I pay my taxes?"
+Fluttershy asks, "Hello, is this where I pay my taxes?"

 Pinkie says, "No, but you should skip paying with me!"